trainline/environment-manager/docs/user-guide/permissions.md

 Groups can also be members of other groups, and inherit those groups permissions, as do members of that group.

-Group membership is controlled by Active Directory, while permissions - which are specific to Environment Manager - are controlled by Environment Manager.
+Group membership is controlled by LDAP, while permissions - which are specific to Environment Manager - are controlled by Environment Manager.

 ### Managing Permissions

-Let's demonstrate how to assign or modify permissions for an Active Directory user or group.
+Let's demonstrate how to assign or modify permissions for an LDAP user or group.

 First you should understand that permissions are a secured resource like any other.
 In order to work with permission sets in Environment Manager, you must already have permission to '/config/permissions/*' resources.
 If you do not, you will not see the appropriate create, edit and delete controls in the Environment Manager UI.